jrs-innovation-center/mysql-query-exam/readme.md

 7)  List the number of reservations by flight number.
+Order by reservations in descending order.

 - Points: 5